Issue #494

 Separate from that how can I learn more about the "duplicate NVREA problem" in general.
 I keep hearing about it, but I don't fully understand it.

-Updated by cduryee almost 9 years ago
+Updated by cduryee over 9 years ago

 The downstream bz has a bit more info, but the problem is basically if you create a repo somewhere and sync it down into pulp, then sign the rpms and sync/publish the repo, Pulp will attempt to publish both the signed and unsigned RPMs (which have the same filename but different checksums).
 The last one will win, which can cause issues since the rpm may no longer have the same checksum as what the repodata thinks it should have.